-To unlock all doors, enter the factory set code or your personal code, then press the $3 \bullet 4$ control within five seconds.
+To unlock all doors, enter the factory set code or your personal code, then press the $3 \cdot 4$ control within five seconds.

-To open the trunk, enter the factory set code or your personal code, then press the 5 • 6 control within five seconds.
+To open the trunk, enter the factory set code or your personal code, then press the $5 \cdot 6$ control within five seconds.